Which company has the cheapest car insurance in North Carolina for a bad driving record?

 PEOPLE ASK:

-Who is considered high-risk for insurance in North Carolina?
+Who is considered a high-risk driver in North Carolina?

 Each insurance company has its own rules for deciding who is a high-risk driver.
 But usually, things like a DUI, several tickets or accidents, or serious violations like reckless driving will put you in the high-risk category.

-Cheapest car insurance in North Carolina with a DUI
+What company offers the cheapest car insurance in North Carolina after a DUI?

 While many insurers offer coverage after a DUI, State Farm provides the average cheapest coverage for $4,387 annually.